-As director of Coffee Quality & Operations at Starbucks, Kim Giroir manages the team responsible for green coffee quality and operations.
+As director of Coffee Quality & Operations at Starbucks, Kim Giroir manages the team responsible for green coffee quality.
 More specifically, her coffee quality team is responsible for global inventory management, quality metrics and reporting, and recipe management, while her operations team administers green coffee handling facilities.
 These facilities set the global standards for Starbucks.

 Kim also has the added responsibility of overseeing a pilot plant roasting facility in Seattle, where her team supports roast development, research, and testing for Starbucks core roasting plants and roasteries, as well as sensory evaluation of coffee.

 Kim has more than 20 years of experience in supply chain, procurement, quality, and operations in support of consumer products, and more than 14 years in the coffee industry.
 Prior to joining Starbucks, Kim worked at Procter & Gamble, where she managed the Arabica purchases for Folgers, Millstone and Dunkin’ Donuts.